wecreatedigital/starter-wordpress/httpdocs/wp-content/plugins/contact-form-7-honeypot/readme.txt

 * This is by design, and we recommend leaving this validation error for enhanced improvement of the plugin.
 However, there is a simple work around.
 See [here](https://wordpress.org/support/topic/w3c-validation-in-1-11-explanation-and-work-arounds/) for details.

 == Changelog ==
+= 1.14 =
+Added do-not-store for when forms are stored in the DB (i.e. Flamingo).
+Improved wrapper ID masking and customization.

 = 1.13 =
 Additional functionality to improve spam-stopping power.